 PVC conduit comes in two common grades, based on the thickness of the conduit wall.
 Schedule 40 PVC is a thinner-walled conduit that is used for most simple underground installations, such as running a feed through the yard to an outlet on a shed.
 Schedule 80 is a thicker-walled conduit that is used in high-traffic areas, parking lots, and driveways.
 Because of its greater wall thickness, Schedule 80 conduit has a smaller interior diameter and therefore can hold fewer wires that Schedule 40 conduit of the same nominal size.

 Flexible metal conduit (FMC), also called Greenfield, is made of twisted metal and is flexible enough to be bent around corners and other obstacles.
 This conduit is used for devices that may need to be moved around easily, such as drop-in fluorescent lighting.
 It is also used for short wiring runs that will be exposed, such as connections between wall-mounted boxes or switches and garbage disposer units or hot water heaters.

 FMC comes in rolls and can be cut to any length needed to complete the job.

 Allowable Conduit Fill Capacities

-The allowable number of wires that can be placed inside a conduit varies according to the type and size of conduit and also on the size of the conducting wires.
+The allowable number of wires that can be placed inside a conduit varies according to the type and size of the conduit and also on the size of the conducting wires.
 Wire size is defined by the American Wire Gauge, or AWG, number.
 The smaller the AWG number, the larger the wire diameter.
-For THHN insulated wire, the most common type of wire used in the conduit used for household circuits, the fill capacities are:
+For THHN insulated wire, the most common type of wire used in the conduit for household circuits, the fill capacities are: